kazi94/dcare/readme.md

 ### HOW TO INSTALL
     1. Clone the repository `git clone`
-    2. Copy .env.example file to .env and edit database credentials there
+    2. Open .env file and edit database credentials there
     3. Run `composer install`
     4. Run `php artisan key:generate`